gucci-ninja/Soft-Eng-Lecture-Notes/3B/3S03/README.md

 - entities have an order/severity
 - an emprirical relational system where P is a non-empty countable set and yo uhave a emprircal relation describing ranking propertis on P
 -  there is also a numerical mathematical strucuture with R as a carrier set and a partial order
--  mu: P --> RR is a real value function and you have an oridinal scale iff we can say p is somehow higher than q is the same thing as saying that u(p) >= u(q)
+-  μ: P --> RR is a real value function and you have an oridinal scale iff we can say p is somehow higher than q is the same thing as saying that μ(p) >= μ(q)
 - there is identity + magnitude

 #### Interval Scale